Ely and Littleport riots of 1816: Preceding events in the region

 There was rioting in the first months of 1816 in West Suffolk, Norfolk and Cambridgeshire.
 On 16 May riots broke out in Bury St Edmunds (known locally as Bury) and Brandon in West Suffolk and also in Hockwold, Feltwell and Norwich in Norfolk.

 On the morning of 20 May, a meeting was held in Southery, Norfolk.
 The group, including a Thomas Sindall, marched through Denver to Downham Market to meet with the magistrates at their weekly meeting at The Crown public house.
 Sindall was the only person known to have been at both the riots at Downham Market and Littleport.
 He was killed by troopers at Littleport—see below.
 The mob of 1,500, mainly men but some women, besieged The Crown until the magistrates agreed to allow a deputation of eight rioters inside to make their pleas: to have work and two-shillings (£) per day.
-The magistrates acceded to these demands, but they had already called the yeoman cavalry from Upwell, who arrived at 5 pm.
+The magistrates acceded to these demands, but they had already called the yeomanry cavalry from Upwell, who arrived at 5 pm.
 Backed by the troops, the Riot Act was then read in the market place by Reverend Dering, causing further tussles, which subsided after arrests started to be made.

 At the Norfolk and Norwich Assizes in August, nine men and six women were sentenced to death.
 Thirteen of those sentences were commuted, and two of the Downham rioters, Daniel Harwood and Thomas Thody, were hanged on the afternoon of 31 August 1816.